ff6347/gestalten-in-code/projects/otl-aicher/index.md

 A part of the given assignment was to transfer the insights of the analysis into a new environment.
 In our project we tried to implement the guidelines into an editor written in **P5.js**.
 The original plan was to build an editor with pre-given objects that would allow the user to create his own pictograms in a matter of seconds.
 We used a library called [p5.play](http://p5play.molleindustria.org/) to realize our idea.
 The code can be found [here](https://github.com/MalteVoelkner/gestalten-in-code/projects/otl-aicher/assets/p5.play-master.rar).
 This is the final interface we programmed:

 ![P5Script](https://github.com/MalteVoelkner/gestalten-in-code/blob/master/projects/otl-aicher/assets/images/P5Script.png)

+## Conclusion
+Analysing Otl Aichers work was a great introduction into the laws of gestalt.
+Taking a deeper look into an excerpt of a series provided us with a great understanding on how pictograms are made and what they need to work as intended.
+Our main insight was that even though pictograms look alike each is different and works with their own set of rules.